DendrouLab/panpipes/docs/install.md

 ```
 The extra `[spatial]` includes the `squidpy`, `cell2location`, and `tangram-sc` packages.

+The packages we support are in active development.
+We provide installation instructions to deal with the issues encountered, which we test in our [github actions](https://github.com/DendrouLab/panpipes)
+- To install a version of panpipes that has a working MultiVI please install panpipes with `pip install 'panpipes[multivipatch]'`
+- To install a version of panpipes to run old scvi-tools models in the refmap workflow, please install panpipes with `pip install 'panpipes[refmap_old]'`

 ## Option 2: Install nightly panpipes version with preconfigured conda config file